uvjar/EE4C16-self-driving-lab/README.md

 ![anaconda](/images/anaconda-start.jpg)

-3. then in your conda prompt, go to the extracted directory (let's call it `self-driving-lab`) and then type:
+3. then in your conda prompt, go to the extracted `self-driving-lab` directory and then type:

 ```bash
 conda env create -f environments.yml